-Mating behavior is similar to that of the house cat.
+Mating behavior is similar to that of a house cat.
 Two months after mating, two to seven kittens are born blind and helpless.
-Although litters are usually born in April or May, they may be born in any month except December or January.
+Although litters are usually born in April or May, they may be born any month except December or January.
 Kittens will stay with their mother for 10-12 months.
 They learn to kill their own food when their mother brings live food to the den for them to catch and eat.
 Adult bobcats weigh 15-35 pounds, but most are less than 25 pounds.
 Their lifespan is 12-13 years in the wild and up to 20 in captivity.

 In the Wild: Small animals, birds, fish, snakes, and when food is scarce, they might hunt deer.
 In the Zoo: Chicken, Beef, Turkey OR a variety of fresh meats.